 Need a good game day chili recipe?
 I've got your covered!
 This healthy, gluten and dairy free recipe is SO simple and scrumptious.
 Prep time is minimal and little attention is required while chili simmers away in the slow cooker, making your home smell like a dream.
 This recipe also results in few dirty dishes, which is always a plus!
 Make it in the crock pot or on the stovetop.

 *Disclaimer: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Keep scrolling to see the full recipe.
+Keep scrolling to see the full recipe card and measurements.
 We'll start here with a quick overview!

 - Chop up all of your veggies & brown hamburger meat.

 - Put browned hamburger, veggies, beans and all other ingredients into a large crockpot and stir everything up.

 - Turn crockpot to your desired setting.
 Cook on low heat for 6-8 hours, or on high for 2-3!